 * Training must be formally recognised in your country of training.

-During the application process, we work with the MCNZ to:
+During the application process, we work with the MCNZ as a Vocational Education Advisory Body (VEAB) to:

 - assess the equivalency of your qualifications, training and experience compared to an Australasian-trained physician or paediatrician